Future DVM Students Frequently Asked Questions

 The DVM takes four years of full time study after completion of your undergraduate Bachelor's degree.

-Years 1 to 3 will involve learning opportunities at both our inner-city Camperdown campus, and our rural Camden campus.
+Years 1 to 2 will involve learning opportunities at both our inner-city Camperdown campus, and our rural Camden campus.
+Year 3 is primarily based at our Camden Campus.
 Fourth year consists of professional placements in the University Veterinary Teaching Hospitals at both campuses, as well as with our Partners in Veterinary Education.
 The majority of placements are undertaken in New South Wales, however interstate and overseas placements may be arranged for some rotations.

-Yes - starting in 2015, two new scholarships are available for DVM students.
-Applications for both scholarships close on September 30, 2014.
+Yes - two scholarships are available for domestic DVM students.
 For more information or to apply, please contact the Sub Dean Admissions, Ms Veronica Boulton:

 Phone: +61 2 9351 6932